 Without expert advice, electrical modifications are made that affect the solar array.

-How to claim Solar Warranty?
+How to claim solar warranty?

 To make a warranty claim, do the following: